 - Select the appropriate site staff member in the Person field, then select Save.
 A draft Financial Disclosure Form document is created.
 See the Making a Copy of a Document help topic for more information.

 - Select Check Out from the All Actions menu of the new draft document.
 The template is downloaded to your computer.

 - Open the downloaded file and complete the form.

-- Finalize the document using the most appropriate option (if not already signed, you can send for electronic signature.
+- Finalize the document using the most appropriate option.
+If not already signed, you can send for electronic signature.
 See the Draft to Final Lifecycle section on the Managing Study Documents page for more information.

 - Select Send Document to Sponsor/CRO from the All Actions menu to return the completed form.

 Rejecting a Document

 Note While rejecting a document removes it from the request, it doesn't remove it from SiteVault.
 If needed, you can delete the document in the document library to remove it from SiteVault.